Veterinarian Kevin Fitzgerald Plays Not My Job

 (LAUGHTER)

 SAGAL: People just do it alphabetically.
-It occurs to me, it's a shame you didn't have that Krazy Glue when the spider came in.
-You could have sent the guy home happy.
+It occurs to me it's a shame you didn't have that Krazy Glue when the spider came in.
+You could have sent that guy home happy.

 (LAUGHTER)